arrowban/sveltekit-pocketbase-turborepo-template/README.md

 A template for an extensible SvelteKit + Pocketbase + Turborepo codebase.

-Authentication flows are already set up, and key architecture decisions have already been made; dive right into building what matters.
+Minimal authentication flows are already set up, and key architecture decisions have already been made; dive right into building what matters.

 ## Requirements